Blood and Marrow Transplant (BMT)

 The Blood and Marrow Transplant Program at Feist-Weiller Cancer Center at LSU Health Shreveport provides outstanding patient care with a strong commitment to clinical and basic science research.
 Two forms of hematopoietic blood and marrow transplantation (BMT) are performed at University Health Shreveport that provide maximum care for patients with cancer of the blood and lymph system to treat diseases once thought to be incurable.

-The BMT program at Feist-Weiller Cancer Center at LSU Health Sciences Center Shreveport began in 1992.
-Over 480 Blood and Marrow Transplants have been performed to date.
-Current activity consists of autologous and allogeneic transplants.
+The BMT program at Feist-Weiller Cancer Center at LSU Health Sciences Center Shreveport began in 1987.
+Over 680 Blood and Marrow Transplants have been performed to date.
+Current activity consists of autologous transplants.

 autos (Greek): own, self